External CFD simulation for data center

 Design validation under extreme conditions

-"Is your data center protected against climate system failure during a heatwave? "
+"Is your data center protected against the failure of its climate systems during a heatwave? "

 Systems suitable up to a certain temperature level